Lighting and energy use

 By now we should all be replacing our old-fashioned incandescent light bulbs and spots with low energy light bulbs.
 These should now be mainly LEDs (light-emitting diodes) which are increasingly available.

-The range of LEDs for every application has improved enormously.
-Low energy bulbs are now available readily available in the shops and come in various sizes and shapes designed to fit the standard bayonet and screw fittings.
+The range of LEDs for every application has improved enormously, available readily in the shops or online, in various sizes and shapes designed to fit the standard bayonet and screw fittings.

 High street supermarkets also increasingly stock light bulbs, and there are specialist electrical retailers where you can walk in and expect personal advice.